 Life in the Middle Ages

-Visitors are welcome to tour of the castle, which includes experiencing the battlements, the bell tower, the castle chapel and the pitch kitchen.
+Visitors are welcome to tour the castle, which includes experiencing the battlements, the bell tower, the castle chapel, and the pitch kitchen.

 The armory and arsenal feature a show of the weapons over the ages and the adapted rooms of the regents.
 There is also an exhibition that showcases the Castle’s long history and building progress.